kasattack567/Quantum-Time-Capsule/README.md

 - **Educational Content:** Explanations of the quantum concepts underlying the simulation.

-Finish off the rest if possible
+Finish off the rest

+need to add/map user flow - ux